askmeegs/build-a-platform-with-krm/1-setup/README.md

 ### 2. Create a [**Github Personal Access token**](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in your account.

-You can create one by navigating to [Settings > Personal Access Tokens](https://github.com/settings/tokens) - be sure to copy its value, you'll need it in a few steps.
+You can create one by navigating to [Settings >Developer settings >Personal Access Tokens](https://github.com/settings/tokens) - be sure to copy its value, you'll need it in a few steps.
 Give your token the following Scopes:
 - `repo` (for creating repos)
 - `delete-repo` (for cleanup at the end)
+and set a consistent TTL to this token.
+(7 days should be enough)

 ![](screenshots/gh-token-create-repo.png)